Australia Bushfires: Enrolment advice

-If you are an Australian citizen 18 years or over, and have no real place of living, you may be eligible to enrol as a person with no fixed address.
+If you are an Australian citizen (or an eligible British subject) and aged 18 years or over, and have no real place of living, you may be eligible to enrol as an itinerant voter.

 You can apply if you are:

 Select the Enrolment for persons with no fixed address form for your state or territory from the list below.

 To complete this form you will need to enrol:

 Choose the state or territory form for the address/division where you are applying to enrol, even if it is not where you are currently living.
 This form will enrol you to vote in federal, state/territory and most local government elections.

 If you are unsure contact your local AEC office for further information.

 If you are already on the electoral Roll, then it remains compulsory for you to maintain your enrolment.
 If you are enrolled as a person with no fixed address, it is not compulsory for you to vote and you will not be fined.

 It is not compulsory to enrol if you have never been enrolled and you have no fixed address.
 However if you do not enrol under this provision, you will be treated as an ordinary elector and may be included in the AEC’s enrolment update activities.
 Enrolment as a person with no fixed address will allow you to vote and participate in the democratic process.

 The AEC wants to help every eligible Australian to enrol and vote.
 If you want to enrol now, but haven't been enrolled or voted in the past, you will not be fined.